Sandhana-Krishnan-S/SpendEase/Readme.md

     - if it works for me then I will post it publically

 ## Todo list:
-    - Setup a redis for refresh token storage and revoke
+    - edit and delete category
-    - set login limit for users bruting the accounts
+    - start doing transaction `get , put , patch , delete` and pagination
-    - start working on actual logic of app now that login and register works
+    - satrt frontend - design